7 Simple Steps to Beautiful Feet

 - Use your thumbs to work on the top of your foot and your fingers on your soles.

 Massage is excellent for boosting circulation to the feet skin bringing fresh nutrients to all the cells and aiding the release and elimination of toxins.
 You can see the results for yourself.
-Compare the massaged foot to the one that hasn’t been massage and notice the difference.
+Compare the massaged foot to the one that hasn’t been massage and you’ll see the difference.

 Just because toenails don’t grow as fast as your fingernails, it’s still important to keep the trim.
 Always cut straight across with nail clippers and file the corners.
 Never cut around the sides of the nails as you could encourage ingrown toenails.

-Massaging Sweet Almond oil or Jojoba oil into your nails at night is a good way to nourish them and to encourage a natural shine.
+Massaging Jojoba oil into your nails at night is a good way to nourish them and to encourage a natural shine.

-I hope this has given you some inspiration.
+I hope this has inspired you to give your feet some TLC.
 Even if you start with one or two of these steps you will notice a difference.